jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ```

 The act of setting a username and password triggers the client Security
-*auto-configuration* provided by SBDG.
+*auto-configuration* provided by [spring-boot-gemfire-name].
 There are many steps to
-configuring client Security in VMware GemFire properly, as there was on
+configuring client Security in [vmware-gemfire-name] properly, as there was on
 the server.
 All you need to worry about is supplying the credentials.
 Easy!